Guide (film): Plot

 Raju (Dev Anand), is a freelance guide, who earns his living by taking tourists to historic sites.
 The movie starts with Raju being released from jail, and then the story unfolds in a series of flashbacks.
 One day, a wealthy and aging archaeologist named Marco arrives in the city with his young wife Rosie (Waheeda Rehman), who is the daughter of a courtesan.
 Marco wants to do some research on the caves outside the city and hires Raju as his guide.
 He discovers a new cave and ignores Rosie.

 While Marco devotes himself to the discovery of the cave, Raju takes Rosie on a tour and appreciates her dancing ability and innocence.
-Raju learns about Rosie's background as a daughter of a prostitute and how Rosie has achieved respectability as Marco's wife but at a terrible cost.
+He learns about Rosie's background as a daughter of a prostitute and how Rosie has achieved respectability as Marco's wife but at a terrible cost.
 She has had to give up her passion of dancing since it is unacceptable to Marco.
 Meanwhile, Rosie tries to commit suicide by consuming poison.
 Marco, upon discovering the incident, returns from the caves to see Rosie and gets furious on Rosie after seeing her alive.
 He tells Rosie that her act of committing suicide was a drama, otherwise she would have consumed more sleeping pills so that she could really have died.
 On returning to Caves which were discovered, Rosie learns that Marco is spending time and enjoying the company of a native tribal girl.
 Rosie is mad at Marco and both indulge in a serious heated discussion and then Rosie leaves the caves, and again wants to end her life.
 But Raju calms her by saying that committing suicide is a sin, and that she should live to pursue her dream.
 She finally says good-bye to the relation of being the wife of Marco.
 But now she needs support and a place to live.
 It is here that Raju takes her to his home.